Azure/azure-quickstart-templates/101-aci-storage-file-share/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template demonstrates creating Storage File Share via az-cli and Azure Container Instance, modify the template to create blob or other similar storage operations.
-Azure Container Instance and az-cli can be used to create services not directly available in Azure Resource Manager Template.
+This template demonstrates creating a Storage File Share via az-cli and Azure Container Instance.
+Modify the template to create a blob or other similar storage operation.
+The Azure Container Instance and az-cli can be used to create services not directly available in an Azure Resource Manager Template.

 `Tags: Azure Container Instance, az-cli`

 ## Solution overview and deployed resources

-This is an overview of the solution

 The following resources are deployed as part of the solution